Two-Scale Gradient Descent Ascent Dynamics Finds Mixed Nash Equilibria of Continuous Games: A Mean-Field Perspective: Introduction

 In the setting where both players play finite mixtures of $N$ strategies, i.e. $\mu = \sum_{j=1}^N \frac{1}{N} \delta_{X^j}$ and $\nu = \sum_{j=1}^N \frac{1}{N} \delta_{Y^j}$, the following noisy gradient descent-ascent dynamics is perhaps one of the most natural algorithms for finding MNE of \eqref{eq:minmax}:

 where $W^i_t, B^i_t, i=1,\cdots N$ are independent Brownian motions.
-The parameter $\eta>0$ in \eqref{eq:gdaparticle} represents the ratio of timescales at which the gradient descent and gradient ascent dynamics undergo.
+The parameter $\eta>0$ in \eqref{eq:gdaparticle} represents the ratio of timescales at which the gradient descent and ascent dynamics is undergoing.
 When $\eta = 1$, there is no timescale separation.
 However, GDA with different time scales is commonly used in minmax optimization \cite{jin2020local,lin2020gradient} and sometimes leads to better convergence property \cite{heusel2017gans}.